nicksonjean/PHP-Generic-Database/README.md

     <img alt="License" src="https://img.shields.io/github/license/Ileriayo/markdown-badges?style=for-the-badge&color=purple">
 </p>

-PHP-Generic-Database is a set of PHP classes for connecting, displaying and generically manipulating data from a database, making it possible to centralize or standardize all the most varied types and behaviors of each database in a single format, using the standard Strategy, heavily inspired by [Medoo](https://medoo.in/) and [Dibi](https://dibiphp.com/en/).
+PHP-Generic-Database is a set of PHP classes for connecting, displaying and generically manipulating data from a database, making it possible to centralize or standardize all the most varied types and behaviors of each database in a single format, using the standard Strategy, heavily inspired by [Medoo](https://medoo.in/) and [Dibi](https://dibiphp.com/en/) and [PowerLite](https://www.powerlitepdo.com/).

 ## Supported Databases